 London is lacking in neither excellent coffee nor cafes serving more than things that simply produce crumbs.
 But a combination of the two, with food that feels a little more restaurant-y, isn’t a given.
-The spots in this guide exist in very serious world of coffee roasting and brewing as well as running experimental kitchens.
+The spots in this guide exist in a very serious world of coffee roasting and brewing, as well as running experimental kitchens.
 There are varying types of tacos as well as eggs with unexpected accompaniments, fried chicken sandwiches and fancy takes on McMuffins, and, of course, some brilliant (coffee) bean action to go with them.

 Allpress Espresso Roastery & Cafe